GarthDB/hass-wattbox/README.md

 ## Acknowledgments

 - Based on the [bitfocus/companion-module-snapav-wattbox](https://github.com/bitfocus/companion-module-snapav-wattbox) telnet implementation
-- Inspired by the [eseglem/hass-wattbox](https://github.com/eseglem/hass-wattbox) integration
+- Inspired by the [eseglem/hass-wattbox](https://github.com/eseglem/hass-wattbox) integration, but completely rewritten with modern Home Assistant patterns
-- Built for the Home Assistant community
+- Built for the Home Assistant community with focus on reliability and ease of use

 ## Support